LeaVerou/lea.verou.me/docs/var-groups/index.md

 The underlying pain point here is that authors need to be able to map *a set* of CSS variables to a different name, reactively.
 What if we allowed them to do _just that_?

-### Defining and using a variable group
+### Defining and using a variable group { #defining-using }

-This proposal allows authors to define groups of variables with the same prefix, by using braces:
+This proposal allows authors to define groups of variables with the same prefix, by using braces and then pass the whole group around to other variables:

 ```css
 --color-green: {